Online shaming: Call-outs and cancellation

 Cancel culture or call-out culture describes a form of ostracism in which someone or something is thrust out of social or professional circles, either online on social media, in the real world, or both.
 They are said to be "canceled".
-Merriam-Webster defines cancel as "to stop giving support to that person", and dictionary.com defines it as "calling out the bad behavior, boycotting their work (such as by not watching their movies or listening to their music), and trying to take away their public platform and power".
-Lisa Nakamura, professor of media studies at the University of Michigan, defines cancelling as simply a "cultural boycott" in which the act of depriving someone of attention deprives them of their livelihood.
+Lisa Nakamura, professor of media studies at the University of Michigan, has defined cancelling as simply a "cultural boycott" in which the act of depriving someone of attention deprives them of their livelihood.

-The notion of cancel culture is a variant on the term "call-out culture", and constitutes a form of boycott involving an individual (usually a celebrity) who is deemed to have acted or spoken in a questionable or controversial manner.
+The notion of cancel culture is a variant of the term "call-out culture", and constitutes a form of boycott involving an individual (usually a celebrity) who is deemed to have acted or spoken in a questionable or controversial manner.

-Over the past few years, cancel culture has become a pervasive presence in American society.
+Cancel culture has been noted as a prominent topic of discussion in American society.
 Most Americans find the term more associated with social media and entertainment instead of politics.
-Business Insider conducted a poll in conjunction with SurveyMonkey that asked 1,129 respondents "When you hear the term 'cancel culture,' which of the following do you most associate it with?
+In 2021 Business Insider conducted a poll in conjunction with SurveyMonkey that asked 1,129 respondents "When you hear the term 'cancel culture,' which of the following do you most associate it with?
 Please select all that apply."
 48% of respondents identified cancel culture with social media, 34% identified cancel culture with the entertainment industry, 31% associated it with the news media, 20% listed colleges, and 16% did not know what cancel culture was.
 Regarding politics, partisan splits on this issue were widespread; for instance, almost half of Republicans associated cancel culture with Democrats.

 Doxing

 Doxing involves researching and broadcasting personally identifiable information about an individual, often with the intention of harming that person.
-This information may include the person's home address, workplace or school, full name, spouses, credit card information, and phone number.
+This information may include the person's home address, workplace or school, full name, spouse, credit card information, and phone number.

 Bruce Schneier, a lecturer and fellow at Harvard Kennedy School, has elaborated that doxing does not just happen to individuals.
-Companies such as Sony and Ashley Madison have been involved previously in doxing schemes.
+Companies such as Sony and Ashley Madison have been involved in doxing schemes.

 Negative reviews

-User generated review sites such as Yelp, Google Maps and Trip Advisor have been used to publicly shame or punish businesses.
+User-generated review sites such as Yelp, Google Maps and Trip Advisor have been used to publicly shame or punish businesses.
+Research suggests that the quality of the review makes a difference on how the businesses assess their product, as well as the number of negative reviews received.
+Other studies have shown that not responding to negative reviews has better outcomes than replying to negative reviews, but businesses should reply to negative reviews to avoid other users blaming the company for the problem.

 Revenge porn

-Non-consensual sharing of sexually explicit material in order to humiliate a person, frequently distributed by computer hackers or ex-partners.
-Images and video of sexual acts are often combined with doxing of a person's private details, such as their home addresses and workplaces.
+Non-consensual sharing of sexually explicit material in order to humiliate a person, is frequently distributed by computer hackers or ex-partners.
+Images and videos of sexual acts are often combined with doxing of a person's private details, such as their home addresses and workplaces.
 In some jurisdictions, revenge porn is a criminal offense.